 Musty Odors from Your Air Conditioner

-WHAT TO DO: If the smell lingers after repeated use we recommend having your evaporator coil cleaned by a professional.
-Especially for asthma and allergy sufferers, the mold spores and bacteria that is circulated in the air can cause problems.
+What to do: If the smell lingers after repeated use we recommend having your evaporator coil cleaned by a professional.
+Especially for asthma and allergy sufferers, the mold spores and bacteria that are circulated in the air can cause problems.
 Other steps you can take include:

 - Check your filters